 Unfortunately, although elegant in description and prescription, the story may not be true.
-There are a number of reasons to be skeptical on logical grounds.
-Certainly individual politicians desire more electoral security through the districting process.
+There are a number of reasons to be skeptical.
+Certainly individual politicians desire more electoral security.
 Yet it is not clear that these individual desires lead to more security for all politicians or that the resulting manipulation of districting exacerbates polarization.
-Despite the increased ingenuity and sophistication of gerrymanders, numerous constraints and obstacles remain to the using of redistricting as an "incumbency protection" plan.
+Despite the increased ingenuity and sophistication of gerrymanders, numerous constraints and obstacles impede using redistricting as an "incumbency protection" plan.
 The requirements of equal population, compactness, and contiguity reduce the scope of such manipulation.
+Because many states have relatively few districts, gerrymanderers often lack the flexibility to create distorted districting plans.
+Legal requirements such as majority-minority districts may exacerbate polarization.
+But such requirements would be adhered to under other districting mechanisms.